 welcome to AeroCom / AeroSAT

-summaries of the recent 2017 meeting at Helsinki
+summaries of the last 2017 meeting at Helsinki can

 AeroCom is an open international initiative of scientists interested in the advancement of the understanding of global aerosol properties and aerosol impacts on climate, weather, and air quality.
 A central goal is to more strongly tie and constrain modeling efforts to observational data from satellite, ground-based, and aircraft observations.
 A major element for exchanges between data and modeling groups are annual meetings of AeroCom together with the satellite data oriented initiative AeroSAT.
 In addition to the comparisons among models and between models and data, AeroCom initiates and coordinates model experiments to target particular research topics, leading to joint research papers of synhtesizing character.
 A common database is maintained at the Norwegian Meteorological Institute to facilitate joint scientific exploration.
 The major objectives of the 16th AeroCom meeting are to (1) update the outcome of the Phase III AeroCom model experiments, (2) formulate a new phase activities of modeling and analysis, and (3) discuss the near-term goal and directions.